metamiaip/ASPNetCoreWebAPIDemo/README.md

 ASPNetCoreWebAPIDemo

+-Use Visual Studio 2022, NetCore 6 to build

 Install the Following NuGet Packages.

 - Microsoft.EntityFrameworkCore.SqlServer: This package is used to interact with SQL Server from our C# and .Net Core.